-Higher education, both in the United States and elsewhere, is on the brink of disruption.
-It’s clear that college education has either too high upfront costs or saddles students with a lifetime of crushing debt, doesn't prepare it’s students for the labor market, and neglects practical skills in favor of theory and research.
+Higher education is broken.
+Both in the US and elsewhere, more students are starting to realize that what they learn in school has no bearing on the real world.
+College has high upfront costs or saddles students with a lifetime of crushing debt.
+It doesn't prepare students for the labor market and neglects practical life skills in favor of theory and research.

 There have been a number of proposed solutions to counter this problem.
 MOOCs, on platforms like Coursera and EDx, had their moment in the spotlight.
-The completion rates turned out to be abysmal, though.
+The completion rates were abysmal though.
 Sometimes as low as 5%.
 Imagine a university that has a 5% graduation rate.
+Ouch.

-What MOOCs lacked was a structured schedule and a consistent feedback mechanism.
-When having to choose between browsing Reddit and going online to learn biochemistry, most people will opt for r/AskReddit.
-There are some amazing online courses out there, but they’re constrained by the limitations of the platform more often than not.
+What MOOCs lacked was a structured schedule, some sort of enforcement, and a mechanism for regular quality feedback.
+When having to choose between browsing Reddit and going online to learn biochemistry, most people will opt for looking at cute kittens on a random subreddit.
+There are some amazing online courses out there, but they’re constrained by the limitations of the platform.

 Let me introduce you to Lambda School.

-Lambda School is an online education platform that provides seven-month immersive courses focused (at the time this article was written) on the web and technologies related to the web.
-Over the course of 30 weeks of full-time classes, you can learn Full-Stack Web Development, Mobile Development for iOS or Android, Data Science or UX Design.
+Lambda School is an online education platform that provides nine-month immersive courses focused (at the time this article was written) on tech and programming.
+Over the course of 40 weeks of full-time classes, you can learn Full-Stack Web Development, Mobile Development for iOS or Android, Data Science or UX Design.
 Starting January 7th, I’ll participating in the first European cohort for Full-stack Web Development.

-The best part?
-It’s free until you get a job.
+Their entire pitch is that it’s free until you get a job.
 They do this via an income-share agreement.
-Once you get a job that makes $50k+ per year, you pay 20% of your salary for two years, with a cap at $30k.
+Once you get a job that makes $50k+ per year, you pay 20% of your salary for two years, capped at $30,000.
 For European and British students, the rates are somewhat different.
 As part of the program, you pay 10% of your income for four years, as soon as you’re making over 27.5k Euro, with a cap at 27.5k.
-Both with US and EU/UK students, if you don’t get a job, you don’t pay anything!
+In both cases, you only start paying it off when you're making more than the required annual income.

 As of January 2019, Lambda’s income-share agreement is only for US, EU, and UK citizens.
 Students from other nationalities have to pay upfront.

 Quick note on the EU/UK ISA: depending on the country, 27,500 Euro per year can, depending on the country one lives in, either an incredible salary or well below the mean.
-I’m curious to see how Lambda will address this fact in the months to come.
+Given the fact that the ISA counts pre-tax income and the Netherlands has high income taxes, I'm a bit worried about this aspect.
+I’m curious to see how they will address this fact in the months to come.

 That leads me to my next point; feedback, help and instruction.
-Lambda School’s pace is relentless.
-However, you’re not alone .
-From day one, you get sorted into smaller student teams on whom you can rely for help, second opinions and support.
-You also have 24/7 access to Program Managers and Teaching Assistants who are there to help you when you’re stuck.
+Lambda school's pace is supposed to be quite fast.
+From day one, you get sorted into smaller student teams for help and support.
+You also have access to a Team Lead and teaching assistants who are there to help you when you’re stuck.
 That’s not to say they’ll be doing all the work for you.
 They expect you to have spent some time on the issue, trying to resolve it yourself, and approaching the staff with alternative approaches.

 I’ve talked to several current and former Lambda students and, although the specifics differ, one thing is uniform; Lambda is really fucking hard.
 The curriculum is described as a firehose of information coming at you day after day.
 The fact that the instructors and even the founders themselves continually say this really drives the point home.
 This won’t be the sort of class in which you can sit in the back of the class and cram two days before the final exam.